zsolt-nagy/jekyll-now/_posts/2015-4-6-Writing-Automated-Tests-with-Mocha-and-Chai.md

 The tests contain a text description also appearing in the report.
 This description should describe the functionality under test in a compact sentence.
 The second argument of an `it` test case is a function containing one or more assertions that have to be verified by the code.

 Notice the three pending tests.
 Tests cases without implementation or `xit` test cases are automatically pending.
-Don't forget the advice of <a href="http://zsolt-nagy.github.io/Solid-Test-Driven-Development/">this article</a> about failing tests: never ever accept them.
+Don't forget the advice of <a href="http://zsolt-nagy.github.io/Solid-Test-Driven-Development/" target="_blank">this article</a> about failing tests: never ever accept them.
 If you are aware of a failing test that you cannot repair immediately, make it pending until you have the resources to make it pass.

 ### Unit Testing advice